Pedrohamoura-Git/cotabox-graphic-test-vue/README.md

 - (V) View the optimal layout for each page depending on their device's screen size
 - (V) See hover states for all interactive elements throughout the site
+- (V) Add new members using the form
+- (V) remove members using the table's delete buttons
+- (V) See the cart reacting to the every change in the members list

 ### Screenshots